-FATCA Reporting Has ArrivedAdded by Hawley Troxell in Tax Law on October 30, 2015
+FATCA Reporting Has ArrivedAdded by Hawley Troxell in Articles & Publications, Tax Law on October 30, 2015

 As if Halloween was not frightening enough.
 With certain foreign taxing authorities releasing financial account holder information to the Internal Revenue Service (IRS), US citizens and domestic residents with undisclosed foreign financial accounts (US account holders) may be running out of time to take advantage of voluntary disclosure programs.
 Earlier this month, the IRS announced it had in fact exchanged account holder information with certain foreign taxing authorities under the Foreign Account Tax Compliance Act (FATCA).[i]
 The notice declined to identify the specific countries with which this exchange occurred.
 For those US account holders caught up in this exchange, the time to come forward voluntarily may be limited, and the failure to do so could be very expensive.